Essential vitamin K. Vitamin K For strong bones

 • slows down aging;

-• participates in the growth, regeneration of cells, the formation of dental and bone tissue;
+• participates in cell growth, regeneration, formation of dental and bone tissue;

-• is responsible for maintaining the integrity of the epithelium;
+• responsible for maintaining the integrity of the epithelium;

-• is an antioxidant: protects cells from damage and malignant transformation;
+• is an antioxidant: protects cells from damage and malignant degeneration;

-• takes a direct part in the work of the organs of vision.
-Vitamin A is a participant in the resynthesis of rhodopsin, a pigment found in the rods of the retina.
-With a lack of vitamin A, synthesis is disrupted, hemeralopia develops - a decrease in twilight vision;
+• is directly involved in the functioning of the visual organs.
+Vitamin A is a participant in the resynthesis of rhodopsin, a pigment found in retinal rods.
+With a lack of vitamin A, synthesis is disrupted, hemeralopia develops - decreased twilight vision;

-• is responsible for the normal development of the embryo.
+• responsible for the normal development of the embryo.

 It is very important for children - it ensures growth and development in accordance with age.